 OK, enough time on our soapbox.
 Ultimately, the decision is up to you, and if you do choose to wear a helmet at the crag, you’ve got some decisions to make.
 Are you pushing the grade?
 If so, you might want an ultralight helmet to go along with your lightweight harness and rope.
 Think EPP or EPS foam with a polycarbonate crown, like the helmets mentioned in the sections above.
 But because you’ll likely be taking your helmet off when you’re not climbing, most craggers can get away with a helmet that emphasizes durability and a lower price point above saving weight.
 Look for EPS foam with an ABS hardshell, a convenient adjustment system, and a sub-$70 price tag.
 The Black Diamond Half Dome and Petzl Boreo (and women’s Elia) are our favorite cragging options.

 Aside from safety, one of the most important traits in a climbing helmet is comfort.
 If it’s not comfortable, you won’t wear it.
 And if you don’t wear it, it won’t protect you.
 Comfort is subjective and depends a lot on the shape of your skull.
 For example, the biggest critique we’ve heard about the Petzl Sirocco is that it doesn’t fit comfortably on larger heads.
 As with most climbing equipment, your best bet with helmets is to physically try them on before buying.
 That said, we haven’t noticed huge variability in comfort between different companies, but we’ve definitely seen it between models.
-Almost without exception, heavier means less comfortable, and lighter is better.
+And almost without exception, heavier means less comfortable, and lighter is better.

 A good climbing helmet should fit snugly but comfortably, and shouldn’t bob around much when you move your head.
 When guiding, we always ask our youngest clients if they like ice cream, provoking them to nod emphatically.
 If the helmet fits, it won’t move while they express their love for tasty cold treats.
 If it bobs up and down or comes to rest with their forehead showing, we tighten up the rear adjustment and chinstrap.
 And if the helmet just floats on top of the head more like a yarmulke than a baseball cap, it’s too small.